a-leks-icon/AIRAL/corflow_scripts/tutorials/02_copy_tiers/README.md

 <img src="segments_to_be_tokenized_mod.png" width="600" alt="Screenshot of the file 'doreco_teop1238_Gol_01.eaf' from Teop from DoReCo 1.2 showing an instance of problematic segments, which have to be tokenized.">

 The screenshot highlights two `Segments`: *a=naa* on the morph tier and *OBJM=1SG.PRON* on the gloss tier corresponding to the word *anaa*.
-Both segments contain two separate annotation units: *a=naa* contains the proclitic *a=* and the root *naa* with their respective glosses being *OBJM=* and *1SG.PRON*.
+Both segments contain two separate units: *a=naa* contains the proclitic *a=* and the root *naa* with their respective glosses being *OBJM=* and *1SG.PRON*.
 Each segment needs to be split into two separate segments, where each segment contains one morph or gloss.

 Corflow provides the `.add()` method to copy and add existing objects.
 In order to copy and add an existing `Tier` to a `Transcription`, we call the `.add()` method on a `Transcription` object.
 To copy and add a `Segment` to a `Tier`, we would call the `.add()` method on a `Tier` object.